jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-hoj-return-to-rio.md

 templateKey: interview-post
 path: /interview/hoj-return-to-rio
 title: Hoj @ Return to Rio
-date: 11/30/2017 4:25 PM
+date: '11/30/2017 4:25 PM'
 description: >-
   Read our chat with Hoj about good times at Return to Rio, Burning Man and more.
 featuredImage: /img/hoj.jpg
 ---
-Shortly after his departure from sunny Sydney, we caught up with master musicologist [Hoj](https://www.facebook.com/hoj/) for his thoughts on Return to Rio and the lowdown on his past and future shenanigans...
+_Shortly after his departure from sunny Sydney, we caught up with master musicologist [Hoj](https://www.facebook.com/hoj/) for his thoughts on Return to Rio and the lowdown on his past and future shenanigans..._

 **RR:** Great to talk to you [Hoj](https://www.facebook.com/hoj/).
 First things first - how do we correctly pronounce your name??